spacyH/perchance-generators/Perchance Ai Agent Skill/platform.md

 The upload broker runs a Cloudflare Turnstile verification before the first anonymous upload of a session.
 The two Turnstile sitekeys are:
 - `0x4AAAAAAAJn3pYzPx4ATVOt` — text-generation broker
+- `0x4AAAAAAAA8g8NphwaSOT59` — image-generation broker
-- `0x4AAAAAAAA8g8NphwaSOT59` — image-generation and upload brokers It is usually invisible, but it is a real anti-abuse gate that can challenge automated upload pipelines.
+- `0x4AAAAAAAIXRUXRfqyYaEMy` — upload broker (distinct from image-gen!)
+It is usually invisible, but it is a real anti-abuse gate that can challenge automated upload pipelines.
 The first upload of a session is slow (it includes the verification); subsequent uploads reuse the token and are fast.